dxin16/temp-turner-rn/README.md

 On the first terminal, call `npx react-native start` to initiate a metro server with watchman (this will take full control of the first terminal).

 On the second terminal, you can perform everything else needed to run the code.
+I believe the first thing you have to do is call `npm install` on the packages I've used so far:
+ - `npm i @react-navigation/native`
+ - `npm i react-native-screens react-native-safe-area-context`
+    - These first two are packages for navigation, which I haven't used yet.
+They still need to be installed though.
+ - `npm install native-base react-native-svg@12.1.1 react-native-safe-area-context@3.3.2`
+    - This is the package used for basically all of the UI.
+ - If I forgot to list any of them here, the name of a missing package should be specified in an error if there are any.

-First call `npx pod-install` to install pods for IOS.
+After installing the necessary packages, call `npx pod-install` to install pods for IOS.
 Then call `npx react-native run-ios` and/or `npx react-native run-android` depending on which emulators you have available.

 The app should build onto the emulator and run when ready.
 The first build might take a little while, but it will be faster on subsequent ones.